 Please be aware of current conditions when making your plans to visit the preserve.

 Bison - Windmill Pasture is home to the preserve's bison herd.
-They have been quite active in recent weeks.
 You are welcome to hike in this area, but please stay on the trails and use caution in their vicinity.
 Do not attempt to pet or come in close contact with the bison, even if they approach you.
 These are wild animals and will charge or defend themselves when feeling threatened.
-Allow at least 100 yards between you and the herd.
+Allow at least 125 yards between you and the herd.
 A tour map is available for download here.
 The Davis Trail and lower portion of the Prairie Fire Loop Trail can be used to reach the Scenic Overlook without hiking through the bison pasture.

-Visitor Opportunities - Guided tours of the historic ranch building complex grounds are available daily in June at 11:00 a.m. and 1:00 p.m.
-The tours encompass the historic limestone outbuildings of chicken house, carriage house, ice house, three-seat outhouse, and curing house.
+Visitor Opportunities - Self-guiding tours of the historic ranch building complex grounds are available daily via brochure and cell phone tour.
+Tour numbers are posted on waysides around the historic buildings.
 The Lower Fox Creek one-room schoolhouse can be visited by either hiking the Southwind Nature Trail or by driving to the location.
-In addition and new this year, the schoolhouse is open daily from 9:00 a.m. to 4 p.m.
+School will reopen in May, but can be viewed through the windows in off season.

 Bus Tours - Bus tours in the park were stopped in August 2013, after sections of the historic ranch road that supported the bus tours were washed out.
 The road became impassable by bus and unsafe for transporting visitors.
 The road, which was never designated for use by the heavy tour buses, is being evaluated as how to best be re-routed or stabilized to support motorized visitor access in the future.
 There are no bus tours available at this time.
 Use of private vehicles on the trails/tour road is not allowed.
 Therefore, as you travel to or from the park, we recommend driving the Flint Hills National Scenic Byway on highway K-177 to see the prairie landscape from your car.
 There is a pull over scenic overlook area south of Cottonwood Falls with interpretive waysides that explain the tallgrass prairie.
 The byway takes you through the heart of the tallgrass prairie ecosystem of the Kansas Flint Hills.